orphu/mcdungeon/items/README.txt

   famous) minecrafters.
 - Items starting with "firework_" are various pre-created fireworks, some using rare crafting materials.
-- Items starting "spellbook_" are spellbooks, which only work in Minecraft 1.8 and later.
+- Items starting "spellbook_" are spellbooks.
 These are somewhat overpowered, so think before adding them.

 Hopefully more to come!